 The primary components of our market risk relate to interest rates, liquidity, prepayment rates, real estate, credit and basis risk.
 While we do not seek to avoid risk completely, we seek to assume risk that can be reasonably quantified from historical experience and to actively manage that risk, to earn sufficient returns to justify taking those risks and to maintain capital levels consistent with the risks we undertake.
-Many of these risks have become particularly heightened due to the COVID-19 pandemic and related economic and market conditions.
+Many of these risks have become particularly heightened due to sustained inflation, rising mortgage rates, the Federal Reserve's monetary policy actions, and the COVID-19 pandemic.